WilliamRDE/my-timer/README.md

 # my-timer

-I deloveped my first timer using only JavaScript, CSS and HTML
+I developed my first timer using only JavaScript, CSS and HTML